dogoncouch/gentoo-laptop/README.md

 - [Dm-crypt: Gentoo Wiki](https://wiki.gentoo.org/wiki/Dm-crypt_full_disk_encryption)

+## Configuration
+### Files
+This repository contains configuration files needed for installation in `files/install-phase/`.
+You can use them as examples, copy them to `/etc`, or ignore them entirely.
+To copy them all:

+    cp -r files/install-phase/etc/* /etc

+If you are going to copy them all, a good time to do it is right after [unpacking the stage tarball](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Stage#Unpacking_the_stage_tarball).

+### Profile
+We use Gnome for a desktop environment, which requires using the systemd init system.
+If you don't mind a bit of extra work, you can use something else.
+That is one of the reasons we like Gentoo.

+If you plan on using Gnome and systemd, make sure to select the right profile during the [Configuring Portage section](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Base#Choosing_the_right_profile) of installation.
+For example
+:
+    eselect profile set default/linux/amd64/13.0/desktop/gnome/systemd

 ## Gnome
 For this phase, do whatever you did to get networking to work on the install medium.